MicrosoftDocs/architecture-center/docs/example-scenario/aks-firewall/aks-firewall-content.md

 You can create a private AKS cluster in a hub-and-spoke network topology by using [Terraform](https://www.terraform.io) and Azure DevOps.
 [Azure Firewall](/azure/firewall/overview) is used to inspect traffic to and from the [Azure Kubernetes Service (AKS)](/azure/aks) cluster.
 The cluster is hosted by one or more spoke virtual networks peered to the hub virtual network.

-Azure Firewall supports three different SKUs to cater to a wide range of customer use cases and preferences.
+Azure Firewall supports three different SKUs to cater to a wide range of customer use cases and preferences:

-- Azure Firewall **Premium** is recommended to secure highly sensitive applications (such as payment processing).
+- Azure Firewall **Premium** is recommended to secure highly sensitive applications, such as payment processing.
 It supports advanced threat protection capabilities like malware and TLS inspection.
-- Azure Firewall **Standard** is recommended for customers looking for Layer 3–Layer 7 firewall and needs auto-scaling to handle peak traffic periods of up to 30 Gbps.
-It supports enterprise features like threat intelligence, DNS proxy, custom DNS, and web categories.
+- Azure Firewall **Standard** is recommended for customers looking for a Layer 3–Layer 7 firewall and who need auto-scaling to handle peak traffic periods of up to 30 Gbps.
+It supports enterprise features, like threat intelligence, DNS proxy, custom DNS, and web categories.
-- Azure Firewall **Basic** is recommended for SMB customers with throughput needs of less than 250 Mbps.
+- Azure Firewall **Basic** is recommended for customers with throughput needs of less than 250 Mbps.

 The following table shows the features of the three Azure Firewall SKUs.
-For more information, see [Azure Firewall pricing](https://azure.microsoft.com/pricing/details/azure-firewall/).
+For more information, see [Azure Firewall pricing](https://azure.microsoft.com/pricing/details/azure-firewall).

 ![Features of the three Azure Firewall SKUs](./media/firewall-skus.png)